These 11 Tips Will Help You Get Financing to Start a Small Business

 Nikki Larchar and her business partner, Tina Todd, bootstrapped their company by pooling their finances and launching the human resources consulting firm SimplyHR about 2 1/2 years ago.
 She believes bootstrapping her business instead of getting a loan is a significant reason why she was able to turn a profit within a year after launching.

-“For us, it’s been monumental being able to grow the business how we want to grow it and not have a looming loan over our head,” she says.
+“For us, it’s been monumental being able to grow the business how we want to grow it and not have a looming loan over our head,” she said.

 Pro: Avoids starting your business in debt.